Skip to content

-Conda for HUNT Workbench
+Conda in Workbench

-This guide is for the installation of Conda directly on your lab machines.
-Head over to our Reproducibility FAQ in the HUNT Workbench section to learn more about Conda in your workbench environment.
+Head over to our Getting started with Conda in Workbench section to learn more about Conda in your Workbench environment.

-# 1. Install Conda
+1. Install Conda

 1.1 Log into your lab machine and install Miniconda:

-bash Miniconda3-latest-Linux-x86_64.sh
+bash

 1.2 After the installation, log out and log into your lab to activate your Conda setup.